Tejas466/Image-Forgery-Detection-Using-Machine-Learning/README.md

 **Link to video**: https://youtu.be/0iSTFComJ5I

 > **Note:** Please be aware that due to some last-minute technical issues, a part of the video has inaudible audio.
 We apologize for any inconvenience this may cause and appreciate your understanding.

+### Next Steps for Image Forgery Detection:

+1. **Real-Time Forgery Detection**:
+   - Optimize the system for real-time detection on platforms like social media using faster inference and scalable deployment.

+2. **Improving Accuracy**:
+   - Use advanced models like ResNet or Transformers and apply transfer learning to improve detection accuracy.

+3. **Enhanced Forgery Detection**:
+   - Integrate techniques for detecting sophisticated forgeries like DeepFakes to increase model robustness.